How to Use Family Meetings to Build a Closer Family

 "I appreciate that Alice worked so hard to teach herself to tie her shoes."

-"I appreciate that Mom helped me sew my costume for the school play."
+"I appreciate that Mom helped me make my costume for the school play."

 "I appreciate that Eli helped me build a fort."

-The children love getting and giving appreciations, and doing this regularly is reason enough to have a family meeting.
-Often, it is all we do.
-It's important to begin this way to create a positive connection before you address any problems.
+Children love getting and giving appreciations, and doing this regularly is reason enough to have a family meeting.
+It’s important to begin this way to create a positive connection before you address any problems.
+And if this is all you end up doing during the meeting, you’ve done a lot, since this is such a powerful tool to build sibling relationships.

 This is the main content of the meeting.
 Everyone goes around the table and shares one thing they like about the family, and one thing they would like to see improve.

 This lets everyone bring up their issues, but in a positive way, instead of just complaining.
-But all issues are fair game: Kids fighting, sharing household work, Dad working late a lot, how to plan the family trip coming up, kids dragging their feet on the bedtime routine.
+But all issues are fair game: Kids fighting, sharing household work, screen time struggles, Dad working late a lot, how to plan the family trip coming up, kids dragging their feet on the bedtime routine.

-It’s important to keep this section of the meeting short, so if you can’t finish the topic and need to defer it, do so.
+Keep this section of the meeting short and upbeat.
+If you can’t finish the topic and need to defer it, do so.
 Sometimes, to keep a child from getting defensive, it works best to refer an issue to "the parents' committee," but try not to undermine the process of the group.

 Finish with "Looking forward to's,” in which each person describes something they are looking forward to in the coming week.
 This is the time to focus on all the positive things going on in your family's life, though it often segues into "announcements."